techstudio-design/tinyUPDI/README.md

 upload_command = pymcuprog write --erase $UPLOAD_FLAGS --filename $SOURCE
 ```

-The `monitor_rts = 0` flag is only required when operatiing under MacOS with Apple Silicon, it ensures that terminal would works upon opening correctly.
+The `monitor_rts = 0` flag is only required when operating under MacOS with Apple Silicon, it ensures the terminal would activated upon opening
+correctly.

 ## Working with MegaCoreX